esajaa/scripts-pelion-edge/ostree/README.md

 The createOSTreeUpgrade.sh script can be used to create a field upgrade tarball.

 ```
-> sudo ./createOSTreeUpgrade.sh old-wic-file new-wic-file delta.tar.gz
+> sudo ./createOSTreeUpgrade.sh first-wic-file new-wic-file delta.tar.gz
 ```

 If using the Docker container use:

 ```
 docker build --no-cache -f Docker/Dockerfile --label ostree-delta  --tag ${USER}/ostree-delta:latest .
-docker run --rm -v old-wic-file:/old_wic -v new-wic-file:/new_wic -v /dev:/dev -v ${PWD}:/ws -w /ws --privileged ${USER}/ostree-delta:latest ./createOSTreeUpgrade.sh /old_wic /new_wic delta.tar.gz
+docker run --rm -v first-wic-file:/first_wic -v new-wic-file:/new_wic -v /dev:/dev -v ${PWD}:/ws -w /ws --privileged ${USER}/ostree-delta:latest ./createOSTreeUpgrade.sh /first_wic /new_wic delta.tar.gz
 ```

 Notes:
-  1. **old-wic-file** and **new-wic-file** are the absolute paths to the .wic images produced by Yocto build.
+  1. **first-wic-file** and **new-wic-file** are the absolute paths to the .wic images produced by Yocto build.
 Either the .wic or the .wic.gz file can be used.
   1. The output is stored in the file **delta.tar.gz** in the current folder
   1. createOSTreeUpgrade mounts the partitions from the wic files on loopback devices.
 2 free loopback devices are required.
   1. The ```--privileged``` flag is used in the ```docker run``` command to allow mounting of the loopback devices within the container.